-- the employee not insured from accidents at work and from occupational diseases has contracted an occupational disease, has been maimed or has died; - the damage has been caused as a result of loss, elimination of property or becoming unfit for use; and - other violations of the property rights of employees or other persons have been committed.
+- the employee not insured from accidents at work and from occupational diseases has contracted an occupational disease, has been maimed or has died: - the damage has been caused as a result of loss, elimination of property or becoming unfit for use; and - other violations of the property rights of employees or other persons have been committed.

-The employer shall compensate for the damage caused by him or her in the manner prescribed by the Civil Code of the Republic of Armenia (ie, compensation for damage).
+The employer must compensate for the damage caused by him or her in the manner prescribed by the Civil Code (ie, compensation for damage).